Investor Report 2023

 Acknowledgements

-We would also like to extend a special thank you to Sarey Snieg, Brian Davis, and Gabe Rojas for their valued contributions to the A Better Chicago team.
+A Better Chicago would like to extend a thank you to Agustin Flores for his valued contributions to the team.

-We would like to thank Bark Design for their work on this report.
+We would also like to thank Bark Design for their work on this report.